aaronbloomfield/ics/hws/hw-forensics.md

 The Cyber Range has a few limitations that you need to be aware of:

-- **It can't play videos.**  If you find any, you can instead view them online at the URL provided on the Canvas landing page
+- **It can't play videos.**  If you find any (not all scenarios have them), you can instead view them online at the URL provided on the Canvas landing page
 - The Cyber Range will disconnect after a certain amount of inactivity.
 However, Autopsy needs to run for quite some time.
 Thus, you should do this while you are already using the computer for something else so that you can keep it from disconnecting (move a window around or something).
 - If you want to use a tool that is not installed, the terminal will tell you what command to run to install the tool.
 Just run that command and then use the tool.